Kōanga | Spring Inspiration

 Use the changing seasons as an opportunity to learn more about the maramataka, with resources from Te Papa and Science Learning Hub, or read this story from Enviroschools about how Parihaka Kindergarten are aligning the maramataka with their Enviroschools kaupapa.

 For some beautiful images and information about native plants that are flowering in spring, read this article from Trees That Count.
+We also love the Department of Conservation's nature connection seasonal slideshows, available in English and te reo Māori, exploring native animal behaviours, patterns and changes throughout the seasons.

 Celebrate Bees